NickGoumas/CarND-VehicleDetection-P5/README.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The major problems I had in this project were the memory restrictions on my low-powered laptop.
+If I were to start over I would have used AWS or a more powerful computer.
+Once I had the pipeline built it was hard to port it over to another system.
+The biggest implementaion problem of this project I faced was detecting false positives in the shadows on the roadway.
+To make it more robust I would collect images of shadows like in the video and add them to my training set.
+I have a feeling the classifier was more detecting 'lots of curved lines' vs 'not many curved lines' in each search window.